wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

 ##### 153 Application of other Acts

-*   (1) Subject to subsection (2), all the provisions of the [Companies Act 1993][424] and all rules and regulations under that Act shall, so far as they are applicable, and with the necessary modifications, apply to a registered bank that is a company within the meaning of [section 2][610] of that Act and that is subject to statutory management.
+*   (1) Subject to subsection (2), all the provisions of the [Companies Act 1993][424] and all rules and regulations under that Act shall, so far as they are applicable, and with the necessary modifications, apply to a registered bank that is a company within the meaning of [section 2][611] of that Act and that is subject to statutory management.

     (2) \[Repealed\]

     (3) \[Repealed\]

-    (4) Nothing in [sections 120][611], [196 to 209B][612], and [214][613] of the Companies Act 1993 shall apply to a registered bank that is subject to statutory management.
+    (4) Nothing in [sections 120][612], [196 to 209B][613], and [214][614] of the Companies Act 1993 shall apply to a registered bank that is subject to statutory management.

-    (5) Nothing in the [Receiverships Act 1993][614] shall apply to a company that is subject to statutory management.
+    (5) Nothing in the [Receiverships Act 1993][615] shall apply to a company that is subject to statutory management.

-    (6) Subject to subsection (7), all the provisions of the [Building Societies Act 1965][615] and all rules and regulations under that Act shall, so far as they are applicable, and with the necessary modifications, apply to a registered bank that is a building society within the meaning of [section 2][426] of that Act and that is subject to statutory management.
+    (6) Subject to subsection (7), all the provisions of the [Building Societies Act 1965][616] and all rules and regulations under that Act shall, so far as they are applicable, and with the necessary modifications, apply to a registered bank that is a building society within the meaning of [section 2][426] of that Act and that is subject to statutory management.

-    (7) Nothing in [sections 76][616] and [91 to 106][617] of the Building Societies Act 1965 shall apply to a building society that is subject to statutory management.
+    (7) Nothing in [sections 76][617] and [91 to 106][618] of the Building Societies Act 1965 shall apply to a building society that is subject to statutory management.

     (8) The Governor-General may, from time to time, by Order in Council, on the advice of the Minister given in accordance with the recommendation of the Bank, declare that the provisions of any Act under which any other registered bank that is subject to statutory management is incorporated, constituted, or registered corresponding with the provisions referred to in subsections (4), (7), and (9) shall not apply to that registered bank.

-    (9) To avoid doubt, the Bank or any other person is not a director (within the meaning of [section 126][618] of the Companies Act 1993) of any registered bank or an associated person of the registered bank by reason only of the Bank or that other person exercising the powers conferred by this Part.
+    (9) To avoid doubt, the Bank or any other person is not a director (within the meaning of [section 126][619] of the Companies Act 1993) of any registered bank or an associated person of the registered bank by reason only of the Bank or that other person exercising the powers conferred by this Part.

-    Section 153: substituted, on 1 July 1994, by [section 9][619] of the Reserve Bank of New Zealand Amendment Act 1993 (1993 No 118).
+    Section 153: replaced, on 1 July 1994, by [section 9][620] of the Reserve Bank of New Zealand Amendment Act 1993 (1993 No 118).

     Section 153(1): amended, on 21 August 2003, by [section 41][496] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).